EESports7/Oxy/README.md

 uint32_t p1InputCount;                             // Shouldn't contain TPS changes, deaths, or physic changes uint32_t p2InputCount;                             // Swift clicks count as 2 inputs

-std::vector<int32_t> seeds;                        // If there is only one seed, that seed will be use for all attempts

 uint32_t bitmask;                                  // Information can be found below
 ```